jkittley/LittleSense/server/readme.md

 1. Connect to the Pi and run `sudo nano /etc/hosts`.
 2. Change the last entry for `127.0.1.1` to the name of your choice
 3. Open `sudo nano /etc/nginx/sites-enabled/ROOT_NAME` (replace ROOT_NAME with the value in the settings file)
+4. Run `sudo /etc/init.d/hostname.sh` to update the PI
-4. Change raspberrypi.local to match the name you chose.
+5. Change raspberrypi.local to match the name you chose.
-4. Save and reboot the Pi.
+6. Save and reboot the Pi using `shutdown -r now`.

 Now you can access the site with ROOT_NAME.local in your browser.